greg-raven/grus/_posts/2025-03-15-save-the-2nd-amendment.md

 - ATF agents killing a gun owner named Bryan Malinowski in his own home – while "forgetting" to wear their body cameras and covering Bryan's doorbell camera with tape

-- ATF spying on pro-gun message boards to create lists of law-abiding gun owners who purchase guns legally through private sellers—which is an activity that ATF considers outside the law
+- ATF spying on pro-gun message boards to create lists of law-abiding gun owners who purchase guns legally through private sellers --- which is an activity that ATF considers outside the law

 - ATF spying and registering gun owners by using facial recognition technology